alknopfler/alknopfler.github.io/content/post/go-debug-k8s-skaffold-cloudcode/index.md

 For example, with the reconcile loops of complex operators (over 1k lines per reconcile loop) could be difficult print exactly the information you need, so maybe it could take you several tries until you get the issue located and you can debug it.

-Definetely you need to be careful with the prints, because you can easily miss the hot points and you will miss the information you need.
+Definitely you need to be careful with the prints, because you can easily miss the hot points and you will miss the information you need.
 It could be traslated to time, saying that the time you need to use this method is high if you don't have a good understanding of the code.

 ## Debugging on the fly on the fly